 How can you use a Life Estate as part of your overall estate plan?

 Instead of Deeding the property to a remainderman, you instead transfer the property to a Trust.
-You reserve the Life Estate rights, but the trust is the property owner, as opposed to a remainderman.
-There is a Trustee named for the trust, who can sign documents, but the trustee has no personal ownership in the property.
+You reserve the Life Estate rights, but the Trust is the property owner, as opposed to a remainderman.
+There is a Trustee named for the Trust, who can sign documents, but the trustee has no personal ownership of the property.
 What’s the difference?
 Well, the remainderman isn’t on the title, so their liabilities cannot attach to the property.
-At the same time, you still avoid probate, because the property will still pass to the beneficiaries of the trust outside of probate.
-Further, use of the trust can decrease your taxable estate for estate taxes.
+At the same time, you still avoid probate, because the property will still pass to the beneficiaries of the Trust outside of probate.
+Further, the use of the Trust can decrease your taxable estate for estate taxes.

 This type of life estate deed is often used when planning for Medicaid and in conjunction with a Medicaid Trust.